WHERE TO GO AND WHAT TO DO IN NORWAY

 The mountains fall into the sea and mirror in incredibly placid waters, often made uncertain by the fog.
 The mosses are so thick that you can stand on them, even where there’s nothing below.
 A magical fairytale land.

 The largest islands (Austvågøy, Gimsøya, Vestvågøy, Flakstadøya, Moskenesøya) are connected by bridges, those are the ones where the most populated cities are located.
-One of these is Svolvær, the oldest city in the Arctic Circle, already inhabited during the Vikings times.
+One of these is Svolvær, the oldest city in the Arctic Circle, already inhabited during the Viking times.

 Despite being so northernly located, temperatures on the Lofoten islands rarely drop below 0°C. The economy of this archipelago relies almost entirely on fishing.